 Founder & Director Still Flowing Yoga Teacher Training, Senior Yoga Teacher, Somatic Experiencing Practitioner, Dance & Movement Researcher (Undertaking Research Master’s in Dance at Plymouth University), Butoh Practitioner

-I am a Senior Yoga and Mindfulness Teacher with nearly 25 years of teaching experience with the UK Yoga Alliance.
+I am a Senior Yoga and Mindfulness Teacher with more than 22 years of teaching experience with the UK Yoga Alliance.
 I am a Yoga Pro Teacher Training Provider.

 I am a Somatic Experiencing Practitioner (body orientated trauma therapist) working in both private practice and diverse group contexts and settings (trainings, retreats, CPD’s and workshops)

 I am currently doing a Research Master’s in Dance at Plymouth University.
 My area of focus is Somatics and Butoh.
 I am in an intensive period of both intellectual and artistic exploration through dance and movement.
 I am currently practicing Butoh Dance with the Butoh Master Atsushi Takenouchi www.jinen-butoh.com and other renowned teachers.
 Butoh is a Japanese form of avant- garde dance that seeks to avoid definition but has been translated as “The Dance of Darkness”.
 I also draw influence from the work of Denise Rowe whose practice is inspired by Javanese Movement Artist Prapto Suroydharmo whose movement style is about the experience of one’s own moving body in connection with a constantly changing environment – a non-stylized movement within the natural world, where one’s own self is experienced as an ever-changing organism.

 In a broad sense I work with nature and creative embodiment to transform suffering and resolve trauma at a nervous system level.

 These diverse cultural embodied practices ignite my passion for all that is trans-cultural and trans-formational and how this expresses through the body in movement.